Skip to content

 All models are wrong, but some are useful. — George Box

-This framework isn't meant to be rigid but rather serves as a guide to understand the progression of textbook intelligence and functionality.
+This framework serves as a guide to understand the progression of textbook intelligence and functionality.
 Organizations may find themselves implementing features across different levels or even bypassing certain levels as technology and pedagogical approaches evolve.

 Learning Graphs: The Foundation of Intelligent Textbooks